What has happened in Nepal since the 2015 earthquake

 Our ethos is quite simple – we are preserving Nepal’s cultural heritage today, for the generations of tomorrow.

-It’s been an exhausting year trying to accomplish this but we are so very happy at what we’ve accomplished so far.
-So much thanks is due to Amir the country director here in Nepal for his outstanding dedication and personal sacrifice to help preserve Nepal’s heritage.
+It’s been an exhausting few years trying to accomplish this but we are so very happy at what we’ve accomplished so far.

 The past year is just the start of our three phase plan.
 Do please check out our digital archaeology project in Nepal for more information.

-One year later and only one in a thousand people have received government aid.
-Of that it’s only a meager grant of USD$2,000, or part thereof, and that was only released a few weeks ago.
-770,000 homes have received nothing.
+Two years later and only less than 100,000 of the 525,000 required houses have been rebuilt.
+For many it’s only a meager grant of USD$2,000, or part thereof, and that was only released last year.
+Numbers keep fluctuating from 770,000 homes that have received nothing to those that are no longer qualified.
 That’s not including the estimated 4 million people that were displaced (source).

-Nepal was remembering the dead, but not the survivors
+Nepal remembers the dead, but not the survivors

 Nepal’s future is …

-So that’s been the past year here in Nepal from my own perspective.
+So that’s been the past two years here in Nepal.
 I know it won’t be to everyone’s liking but sometimes some raw reality of what’s happening in Nepal is what people need to raise awareness.

 Part of the reason I’ve returned to Nepal so many times is the unique blend of harmonious, diverse and traditional cultures here.
 The unique Newari architecture and cultural heritage which can be found no where else on the planet.
 The diverse environments of the mountainous Himal, lush valleys of the Pahad and the steaming jungles / plains of the Terrai.